daysantace/AceInvaders/README.md

 Ace Invaders should compile.
 If you encounter a runtime error or bug while playing, refer to the "I've spotted a bug!" in this README.
 ### System requirements
 Note - if you are compiling the source code directly with GameMaker: Studio 2, then you should consult its [minimum requirements](https://help.yoyogames.com/hc/en-us/articles/360002406417-Technical-Setup-Info#System%20Requirements).<br>
-These are not properly tested but rather calculated by measuring utilisation from Task Manager.
-It may not be fully accurate, however, relatively soon, this will be slightly more accurate.<br>
+These are not properly tested but rather calculated by measuring utilisation from HTop.
+It's probably inaccurate.<br>
 <br>
 * RAM - 64 MB
 * CPU - Intel Core 2 Duo E8400 or equivalent